ntnu-mr-cancer/dragon_baseline/documentation/development_guide.md

 To validate the setup works as intended, run the `test.py` script to train on the synthetic datasets.
 This will fine-tune the `distilbert-base-multilingual-cased` for each of the nine synthetic debugging datasets, so this can take a while.

-## Developing
+## Developing Your Own Solution
-After the setup above you're good to go!
-The most logical place to start adapting is the `process.py` script.
+After the setup above you're good to go to implement your own AI algorithm!
+The most logical place to start adapting is the `process.py` script, there are two example alterations provided there too.
+Any additional imported packages should be added to `./requirements.txt`, and any additional files and folders should be explicitly copied through commands in the `./Dockerfile`.

+To update your algorithm on Grand Challenge, you can test your new Docker container, after which you can update the forked repository and **tag** it (following the instructions
+<a href="https://grand-challenge.org/documentation/linking-a-github-repository-to-your-algorithm/" target="_blank">here</a>).

+Please note, you only have internet access when **building** the Docker container on Grand Challenge, not while generating predictions for the test sets.
+Therefore all necessary model weights and resources must be encapsulated in your container image apriori.
+Using an API to generate predictions is not possible.
+You can test whether your algorithm runs without internet using the `--network=none` option of `docker run`.

+If anything is unclear or something doesn't work for you, please feel free to
+<a href="https://github.com/DIAGNijmegen/dragon_submission/issues" target="_blank">make an issue in the DRAGON submission GitHub</a>.

+## Submitting Your Algorithm
 For more information about submission to the DRAGON benchmark, please check out the [algorithm submission guide](https://dragon.grand-challenge.org/submission/).

-### Bringing in your own data
-To format your own dataset for usage with the DRAGON benchmark, check out the [dataset convention](/documentation/dataset_convention.md).